colethomps/apache-airflow-on-astronomer/README.md

 Overview
 ========

 Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
+This project was generated after I ran 'astro dev init' using the Astronomer CLI.
 This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.

 Project Contents
 ================

-Your Astro project contains the following files and folders:
+My Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes an example DAG that runs every 30 minutes and simply prints the current date.
 It also includes an empty 'my_custom_function' that you can fill out to execute Python code.
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.